SherylHohman/workout-tracker/README.md

 	react-styles
 		- necessary for Chakra, or was it for DownShift.
-		Another thing to learn. (prefer if most everything was vanillar JS or React only, but..)
+		Another thing to learn. (prefer if most everything was vanillar JS or React only, but..).
+Good to know anyway.

 	Date Picker
 	react-calendar